wechuli/http4k/src/docs/blog/testing_http4k/1_zero_infra_endpoint_testing/index.md

 title: http4k blog: Testing http4k - Part 1: Zero-infra endpoint testing
-description: Part 1 of the "Testing http4k" series covers the an overview of HttpHandlers and how to test them both at unit, integration and system test level.
+description: Part 1 of the "Testing http4k" series covers the an overview of HttpHandlers and how to write tests that can be reused at different parts of the Testing Pyramid.

 # Testing http4k - Part 1: Zero-infra endpoint testing